OlegSliusar/calculator/README.md

 # Calculator
-Simple app to start with RSpec
+Simple project to get started with RSpec